terror/vim-profiler/README.md

 FLAGS:
     -e, --export     Export the results to a CSV file -h, --help       Prints help information
-    -p, --plot       Plot the data in the terminal
-    -r, --reverse    Display the plugin times in reverse order (fastest first) -s, --sys        Show system plugins in the output -V, --version    Prints version information
+    -p, --plot       Plot the data and save it to a SVG file -r, --reverse    Display the plugin times in reverse order (fastest first) -s, --sys        Show system plugins in the output -V, --version    Prints version information